VET - Course in Epilepsy Management (11106NAT) - 1

 Core unit: Support individuals with epilepsy (NAT11106001)

-This unit covers the ability to understand, recognise and manage seizures.
-Topics covered include the anatomy of the brain; seizure types and epilepsy; diagnosing and treating epilepsy; the impact epilepsy has on the person; safety measures for seizures and lifestyle and seizure first aid.
+This unit covers the ability to understand, recognise and respond to seizures.
+Topics covered include the anatomy of the brain; epilepsy and seizure types; diagnosing and treating epilepsy; the impact epilepsy has on the person; safety measures for seizures, and lifestyle and seizure first aid.
 It also promotes an awareness of the impact of epilepsy on a person’s life physically, socially and emotionally.

 Elective unit: Respond to seizures in adults with intellectual disabilities (NAT11106003)

-This unit covers the ability to understand, recognise and appropriately manage situations in which seizure activity may be present in people with an intellectual disability.
-It also includes the application of a person-centred approach to manage the impact on the individual experiencing seizure activity and others who may be present at the time of a seizure.
+This unit covers the ability to identify seizures, recognise and appropriately manage situations in which seizure activity may be present in people with an intellectual disability.
+It also includes safety and risk management, quality of life issues and the application of a person-centred approach to managing seizures.

 Elective unit: Administer emergency medications for seizures (NAT11106002)

-This unit is designed to provide the skills and knowledge required to administer relevant medication to an individual experiencing an intractable seizure that requires emergency medication.
-The unit covers seizure emergencies and emergency medications, administering emergency medication and contingency management.
+This unit is designed to provide the skills and knowledge required to administer prescribed medication to an individual experiencing seizure emergency.
+The unit covers seizure emergencies, emergency medication, administering emergency medication and contingency management.

 How do I complete this course?